Operating Expense: A Complete Guide for Philippine Business

 • Rent: The cost of leasing business space, such as an office or warehouse, is a significant component of OpEx.
 Efficient rent management helps maintain a favourable operating expense ratio.

 • Salaries and Wages: This is often one of the largest general expenses, covering employee compensation.
-Calculating it accurately with an operating expense formula ensures a proper budgeting template.
+Calculating it accurately with an operating expense formula ensures proper budgeting.

 • Accounting and Legal Fees: Costs for professional services that support compliance and business integrity fall under administrative expenses.
 These fees are essential for minimizing risks and ensuring regulatory compliance.

-• Bank Charges: These include transaction fees, account maintenance, and other banking services, which affect cash flow.
+• Bank Charges: These include transaction fees, account maintenance, and other banking services, which affect financial flow control.
 Controlling them helps improve the operating expense ratio.

 • Sales and Marketing Fees: Expenses in promoting the business and reaching customers are critical for growth.
 Balancing these costs wisely is crucial for effectively managing OpEx.